BiocPy/cellarr/README.md

 The package includes a dataloader in the `pytorch-lightning` framework for single cells expression profiles, training labels, and study labels.
 The dataloader uniformly samples across training labels and study labels to create a diverse batch of cells.

-This dataloader can be used as a template to create custom dataloader's specific to your needs.
+This dataloader can be used as a template to create custom dataloaders specific to your needs.

 ```python
 from cellarr import DataModule